 What do you say to that?
 I have my answers, but I’d love to hear your answer as a scientist.
 Do you believe, and can you believe, in the resurrection of Christ?

-John Lennox on the Resurrection of Christ
+On the Resurrection of Christ

 “This objection really is often traced back to David Hume, who said that miracles are violations of the laws of nature.
 Roughly speaking, we know the laws of nature through the natural sciences.
 So miracles are out.
 That’s a confusion of thought.